jon-lester/redux-typescript/README.md

         // ...etc
     }

-All that then remains is to pass the now-separated dispatch map into the `connect()` HOC:
+All that then remains is to pass the now-separated dispatch map into `connect()`:

     export default connect(
         (state: AppState) => state,
         dispatchMap
     )(App);

+However - this technique quickly became obsolete as I began integrating and applying types to my `redux-thunk` code - see stage 2.

+#### The First Challenge

+Nearing the end of stage 1 I ran into a problem.
+If I'm logged in as a given user, but then delete the user, I need to immediately log that user out.
+However - users are managed in my Data slice, but the login state is managed in my System slice.
+I therefore needed to somehow cause the Data reducer's `DELETE_USER` action to also dispatch an action to the System reducer.

+This StackOverflow post provided two possible solutions: https://stackoverflow.com/questions/40900354/updating-state-managed-by-another-reducer

+1. Modify the System reducer to also respond to the `DELETE_USER` action and update the System data store accordingly.
+I didn't like the idea of mixing my slice reducers to achieve this, but it was an option.
+It occurred to me that I could add a third reducer with access to the entire state for cross-cutting concerns, but that still wouldn't have been ideal.

+2. Use `redux-thunk` to bind the two actions together into a new thunk-action, and call that instead.
+This seemed promising, and is a common way of dealing with side-effects in Redux (and of dealing with asynchronous actions, which I also needed to make use of later).

+3. Or a potential third option, which would be to assume a design error in the way the stores are split, and move the appropriate state to facilitate this case.
+However - I was erring on the side of keeping the two slices separate for the purposes of this test project, as cross-slice concerns could quite easily be a legitimate requirement in a production app.

+I decided to give `redux-thunk` a go.

-### CSS
+## CSS Modules

-I gave CSS modules (https://github.com/css-modules/css-modules) a go with this test app, as Create-React-App has support out of the box.
+I gave CSS modules (https://github.com/css-modules/css-modules) a go with this test app, as Create-React-App has support out-of-the-box.

 Thoughts: